Anak ni Waray vs. Anak ni Biday: Production

 Principal photography was halted in March 2020 due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 Filming was continued in September 2020.
 The series resumed its programming on February 8, 2021.

 Ratings

-According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the final episode of Anak ni Waray vs. Anak ni Biday scored a 19.6% rating.
+According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of Anak ni Waray vs. Anak ni Biday earned a 10.2% rating.
+The final episode scored a 19.6% rating.